publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681c.md

     (a) __Information excluded from consumer reports__

-    Except as authorized under subsection (b) of this section, no consumer reporting agency may make any consumer report containing any of the following items of information:
+    Except as authorized under subsection (b), no consumer reporting agency may make any consumer report containing any of the following items of information:

         (1) Cases under title 11 or under the Bankruptcy Act that, from the date of entry of the order for relief or the date of adjudication, as the case may be, antedate the report by more than 10 years.